Final ‘Destiny 2’ Iron Banner Of Season 2 Drops As Bungie Gears Up For ‘Warmind’ Release

 Warmind Lore

-Lore is an important part of Destiny 2 for many fans and Bungie is beginning to prep some of that now.
+Lore is an important part of Destiny 2 for many fans, and Bungie is beginning to prep some of that now.
 A narrative preview posted to Bungie’s official website features Grimoire-like entries from Tyra Karn, the Cryptarch, and Commander Zavala discussing Mars, Rasputin, and more.
 There’s also an entry for the Hive’s Xol.
 This creature has been referenced many times through armor, Grimoire cards, and other places.

 Tomorrow, we will release our new webcomic: Warmind.